Please note: the colour shades in the kit differ slightly from those in

 Each kit contains the following:

-6 x 25g balls of Jamieson & Smith 2 ply jumper-weight Shetland wool
+6 x 25g balls of Jamieson's of Shetland Spindrift or Jamieson and Smith 2 ply jumperweight Shetland wool (these yarns work really well together for colourwork)

 a full colour printed pattern booklet with colour work chart